ClownMaidLifestyle/DND-Wiki/docs/index.md

 **The Wiki:** The current live version of this document on Github Pages

-**Headcanon:** Any information inferred from the first two soruces of truth that is not positively confirmed by them.
+**Headcanon:** Any information inferred from the first two sources of truth that is not positively confirmed by them.

 ## Commands